MarktW86/azure-psdocs-processing/azureipps/0/AADRM/Enable-Aadrm.md

 ## DESCRIPTION
 The **Enable-Aadrm** cmdlet enables your organization to use Azure Rights Management when you have a subscription that includes this service.

 You can also do this action in a management portal.
-For more information, see [Activating Azure Rights Management](https://docs.microsoft.com/information-protection/deploy-use/decommission-deactivate) on the Microsoft documentation site).
+For more information, see [Activating Azure Rights Management](https://docs.microsoft.com/information-protection/deploy-use/decommission-deactivate).

 The Azure Rights Management service must be activated before you can begin to use information rights management (IRM) features in Office applications and before you can protect documents and emails by using other applications that use Azure Rights Management.